xtiankisutsa/achari/README.md

 * sudo apt-get install openssl libssl-dev figlet

 ###Folder structure
 In order to make use of Achari, your Keep Notes have to adhere to a strict folder structure.
-This is where all folders and subfolders **MUST** be preceded with a numerical value in ascending order.The images below, illustrate the supported folder structure.
+This is where all folder and subfolder names **MUST** be preceded with a numerical value in ascending order.The images below, illustrate the supported folder structure.

 ![Folder structure 1 image] (https://raw.githubusercontent.com/xtiankisutsa/achari/master/images/folders_1.png)